MightyJoeW/getScriptOrDieTryin/content/blog/2017 Year-in-Review—Risking-it-all-to-Become-a-Developer/index.md

 Deciding to pay $11,000 while giving up my income was <em>not</em> an easy decision to make (especially being married with a mortgage, student loans, and other bills).
 However, I looked at this as a short-term investment in our future that I badly wanted and needed to do to get to the next level.

 Bootcamp has been incredibly fast-paced and overwhelming but I hung in there and worked hard everyday, even winning Best Presentation for my personal project.
-I am currently in my final 3 weeks, working to complete a group project (a <a href="https://github.com/FitTracker/Fitness-Goal-Tracker" target="_blank" rel="noopener">fit tracker app</a> that uses API’s to import and visualize data from multiple fitness apps including Fitbit and Strava).
+I am currently in my final 3 weeks, working to complete a group project (a <a href="https://github.com/FitTracker/Fitness-Goal-Tracker" target="_blank" rel="noopener noreferrer">fit tracker app</a> that uses API’s to import and visualize data from multiple fitness apps including Fitbit and Strava).

 ###Writing and Blogging
 With the end of my bootcamp quickly approaching, I finally decided to take the time to write my first Medium article.
 5 things I would do differently if I could restart my coding bootcamp experience was published on December 11th, 2017 by codeburst.io.

 I followed that up with a second article, How to Transform Your #100DaysOfCode Log Into a Visual Experience, which was published on December 20th, 2017 by freeCodeCamp.

-I’ve also been working on solving various JavaScript algorithms on my (original) <a href="https://getscriptordietryin.wordpress.com/" target="_blank" rel="noopener">getScript(‘OrDieTryin’)</a> blog.
+I’ve also been working on solving various JavaScript algorithms on my (original) <a href="https://getscriptordietryin.wordpress.com/" target="_blank" rel="noopener noreferrer">getScript(‘OrDieTryin’)</a> blog.

 ###Plans for 2018
 2017 was a whirlwind, and I expect nothing less from 2018.
 Here are a few of the things I plan to focus on heading into 2018: